 My other grandfather, Bernard Stabley, Sr., worked as a milkman for Rainier’s Dairy in Penns Grove, New Jersey.

-While browsing Facebook one day, I came across a group from Penns Grove and Carneys Point.
+While browsing Facebook one day, I came across a group from Penns Grove and Carneys Point, New Jersey.
 I asked if anyone remembered my grandfather and received some wonderful responses…

 1 “Special Correspondence, Lake City,” The Knoxville News-Sentinel (Tennessee), 17 Aug 1941, p.
 6, col. 2; digital image, Newspapers.com (www.newspapers.com: accessed 7 Feb 2023).